-As of September 30, 2015, we have approximately \$163.8 million of cash and cash equivalents.
-Given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the first quarter of 2018.
+As of December 31, 2015, we have approximately \$140.7 million of cash and cash equivalents.
+Given our current development plans, we anticipate current cash resources will be sufficient to fund our operations into the fourth quarter of 2017 and we have no current committed sources of additional capital.
 We do not know whether additional financing will be available on terms favorable or acceptable to us when needed, if at all.
 Our business is highly cash-intensive and our ability to continue operations after our current cash resources are exhausted depends on our ability to obtain additional financing and/or achieve profitable operations, as to which no assurances can be given.
 If adequate additional funds are not available when required, or if we are unsuccessful in entering into partnership agreements for the further development of our products, we will be required to delay, reduce or eliminate planned preclinical and clinical trials and may be forced to terminate the approval process for our product candidates from the FDA or other regulatory authorities.
 In addition, we could be forced to discontinue product development, forego attractive business opportunities or pursue merger or divestiture strategies.
 In the event we are unable to obtain additional financing, we may be forced to cease operations altogether.